Bachelor of Arts in Business Administration, Finance specialization, 2012

 “In a country like Haiti, an education of quality is a pricy commodity and the less fortunate cannot afford it,” says Phillipe Vincent.
 “The policy in my country on everything is, ‘If you can’t afford it, go without it.’”

-Phillipe was fortunate enough to earn a scholarship and financial assistance that helped him finish high school and secondary education at Centre Classique et Culturel de Petion-Ville, one the 18 premiere high schools in Haiti.
+Phillipe was fortunate enough to earn a scholarship and financial assistance that helped him finish high school and secondary education at Centre Classique et Culturel de Petion-Ville, one of the 18 premiere high schools in Haiti.
 He graduated with honors in spring 2003.
 As a graduation gift, he was provided a scholarship application for a college education in the United States.
 Cooperative Association of States for Scholarships, in collaboration with U.S. Agency for International Development, distributed 300 applications throughout Haiti with the intention of selecting 18 candidates and two alternates as scholarship winners.
 Phillipe spent the next year trying to prove he was valuable enough to be one of the 18 finalists.
 After several rounds of elimination, he found himself among four Haitian scholars chosen by Georgetown University to attend Scott Community College.

 While in America for the first time, Phillipe earned his Associate’s degree in Business Administration.
 He then returned to Haiti and worked for a time at a shipping company.
 While home, he stayed in touch with one of his former U.S. host mothers who continued to search for educational opportunities in the States on his behalf.
 They learned that he was eligible to receive Ashford University’s President’s Scholarship, which, at the time, covered 100% of tuition for students with a GPA of 3.50 or higher (on a 4.0 scale) to attend the campus in Clinton, Iowa.
-He also received the Room & Board Scholarship to live on the Clinton campus for free during his first year.
+He also received the Room & Board Scholarship to live on the Clinton campus at no cost during his first year.